 The Guiness World Record holder of the longest ride in the history of the Disneyland Tram and the artist behind Hipster Mickey team up to bring you this Adventures in Design podcast all about Walt's original Magic Kingdom, Disneyland.

-UPDATE: What is normally a monthly podcast, Mark has decided publish the FULL show, for free, each and every Wednesday (the day he normally set aside during his week to go to the Parks) until the Parks re-open.
+UPDATE: What is normally a monthly podcast, Mark has decided publish a show each and every Wednesday (the day he normally set aside during his week to go to the Parks) until the Parks re-open and, more recently, has created Club 1313; a monthly subscription membership granting access to full episodes and exclusive content!

 Friends can also catch some more frequent action over on the AIDNetwork's Twitch and YouTube channels throughout the week!
 It's always a fun time!